MPTP

-MPTP (1-methyl-4-phenyl-1,2,3,6-tetrahydropyridine) is a chemical precursor to the neurotoxin MPP+, which causes permanent symptoms of Parkinson's disease by destroying dopaminergic neurons in the substantia nigra of the brain.
-It has been used to study disease models in various animal studies.
+MPTP (1-methyl-4-phenyl-1,2,3,6-tetrahydropyridine) is an organic compound.
+It is classified as a tetrahydropyridine.
+It is of interest as a precursor to the monoaminergic neurotoxin MPP+, which causes permanent symptoms of Parkinson's disease by destroying dopaminergic neurons in the substantia nigra of the brain.
+It has been used to study disease models in various animals.

 While MPTP itself has no psychoactive effects, the compound may be accidentally produced during the manufacture of MPPP, a synthetic opioid drug with effects similar to those of morphine and pethidine (meperidine).
-The Parkinson-inducing effects of MPTP were first discovered following accidental injection as a result of contaminated MPPP.
+The harmful effects of MPTP were first discovered when a group of people fell ill after injecting illegally obtained MPPP.

 Toxicity

 Injection of MPTP causes rapid onset of Parkinsonism, hence users of MPPP contaminated with MPTP will develop these symptoms.

-MPTP itself is not toxic, and as a lipophilic compound can cross the blood–brain barrier.
+MPTP itself is not toxic, but it is a lipophilic compound and can therefore cross the blood–brain barrier.
 Once inside the brain, MPTP is metabolized into the toxic cation 1-methyl-4-phenylpyridinium (MPP+) by the enzyme monoamine oxidase B (MAO-B) of glial cells, specifically astrocytes.
-MPP+ kills primarily dopamine-producing neurons in a part of the brain called the pars compacta of the substantia nigra.
+MPP+ kills primarily dopamine-producing neurons in a part of the brain called the pars compacta of the substantia nigra (SNc).
 MPP+ interferes with complex I of the electron transport chain, a component of mitochondrial metabolism, which leads to cell death and causes the buildup of free radicals, toxic molecules that contribute further to cell destruction.

 Because MPTP itself is not directly harmful, toxic effects of acute MPTP poisoning can be mitigated by the administration of monoamine oxidase inhibitors (MAOIs) such as selegiline.
 MAOIs prevent the metabolism of MPTP to MPP+ by inhibiting the action of MAO-B, minimizing toxicity, and preventing neural death.

-Dopaminergic neurons are selectively vulnerable to MPP+ because DA neurons exhibit dopamine reuptake which is mediated by DAT, which also has high-affinity for MPP+.
+Dopaminergic neurons are selectively vulnerable to MPP+ because DA neurons exhibit dopamine reuptake which is mediated by dopamine transporter (DAT), which also has high-affinity for MPP+.
 The dopamine transporter scavenges for excessive dopamine at the synaptic spaces and transports them back into the cell.
 Even though this property is exhibited by both VTA and SNc neurons, VTA neurons are protective against MPP+ insult due to the expression of calbindin.
 Calbindin regulates the availability of Ca2+ within the cell, which is not the case in SNc neurons due to their high-calcium-dependent autonomous pacemaker activity.